HMS Beagle (A319): History

-She was originally to have been called HMS Barracouta but her name was changed to HMS Beagle in honour of the ship which carried Charles Darwin.
+She was originally to have been called HMS Barracouta but her name was changed to HMS Beagle in honour of the ship, under the Command of Robert FitzRoy, which carried Charles Darwin.

 She was built by yacht builder Brooke Marine, to commercial, rather than military, ship standards at a cost of £53,000,000 at 2007 prices.
 She was launched on 7 September 1967 by Mrs. GS Ritchie, wife of the then Hydrographer of the Navy, Rear Admiral GS Ritchie CB DSC FRICS and commissioned the following year.
 The class was the last Royal Navy vessels to have wooden (over steel) decks.

 During her Royal Naval service, Beagle travelled throughout the world from the Indian Ocean to the West Indies and Scotland to South Africa.
 Originally designed to work in pairs, since the early 1980s Beagle generally worked alone around the UK shores progressing the areas not covered by side-scan sonars.
 Following a half-life refit in 1990, Beagle was fitted with the most modern Surveying Information Processing System (SIPS) which revolutionised the way sheets were drawn and surveys conducted.

 Beagle had a ship's company of 45 Royal Naval personnel and was classed as a Warship under the White Ensign.

 The well-equipped galley, situated on 2 deck amidships, fed the whole ship's company to a very high standard.
 The Wardroom, just to starboard, the Senior Rates Mess just aft and the Junior Ratings mess forward, all having easy access.
 All accommodation, except the Captain's, was on 3 deck.
 The Junior Ratings had a 28-berth mess deck forward, the Senior Rates lived in double cabins and the Officers had a mixture of two double-berth and two single-berth cabins.
 All accommodation spaces were air conditioned and this coupled with good sea-keeping qualities made these ships very comfortable indeed.